dyspop/responsysrest/README.md

     client.create_supplemental_table('CONTACTS_LIST', fields=['field1','field2'])

-This creates a `CONTACTS_LIST_supp` supplemental table in a folder named `___api-generated` with no records and no non-default fields.
-You must specify either a list of at least one field or a primary key that is one of the Responsys internal field names.
-If you do not specify a primary key the wrapper will use the first field in the input list.
-This is because the API requires a primary key field.
+This creates a `CONTACTS_LIST_supp` supplemental table in a folder named from your client configuration (default is `___api-generated`) with no records and no non-default fields.
+You must specify either a list with at least one field or a primary key that is one of the Responsys internal field names.
+If you do not specify a primary key the wrapper will use the first field in the input list because the API requires a primary key field.
 You can also specify an optional data extraction key.

     client.create_supplemental_table(supplemental_table_name, folder_name, fields=fields)
     fields.create_supplemental_table(supplemental_table_name, folder_name, primary_key=primary_key)